jimthompson5802/wordle_solver/README.md

 The `create_correct_result`, `create_present_result`, and `create_absent_result` functions are helper functions that ask the user to input the correct, present, and absent letter patterns, respectively.
 These patterns are used to update the state of the `WordListGeneratorLLM` object.

+#### Enter guess:
+The user can either accept the recommended word or type in an alterative word.

+If the user wants to use the recommened word, they should enter "y" and press the Enter key to this prompt "Use recommended word 'xxxxx'? (y/n)", where "xxxxx" is the recommended word.

+If the want to use an alternative word, they should enter "n" and press the Enter key.
+If they enter "n", they'll be prompted to enter the alternative word: "What word should be used?: ".
+After entering the alternative word, they'll be prompted to confirm the alternative word is correct: "Is this correct: 'wwwww'? (y/n)", where "wwwww" is the alternative word.
+If it is correct, enter "y" and press the Enter key.
+If it is not correct, enter "n" and press the Enter key.
+If you enter "n", you'll be prompted to re-enter the alternative word.

 The enter the results from the NYT website for a guess, the user will be provided this input prompt:

 #### Enter wordle response: